mmollina/MAPpoly/cran-comments.md

 ## Re-submission of MAPpoly package

 This is a re-submission of MAPpoly package.
-This version (0.3.2), contains the following changes
+This version (0.3.3), contains the following changes

-  - Added function find_blocks
-  - Added several utility functions
-  - Update function filter_individuals
-  - Update filtering graphics
-  - Update some color schemes
-  - Update vignette
-  - Update documentation
   - Update DESCRIPTION file
   - Fix minor bugs